Notebooks

 Notebooks can also be run on a schedule with SingleStore Job Service.
 This helps you to easily make your notebooks production-ready for various scenarios like Data Prep and ML Flows, Python-based transformations, and building dashboards on real-time data.
 You can power these scenarios without any data having to leave your SingleStore environment and through the familiar and collaborative notebook environment.

-The information below provides a high-level overview of how to work with notebooks, as well as more detail on using notebooks with SQL and SingleStore Helios specific features.
+The topics in this section provide a high-level overview of how to work with notebooks, as well as more detail on using notebooks with SQL and SingleStore Helios specific features.

 In this section